zvapa/einsteins-zebra-puzzle-java/README.md

 ## ZebraPuzzle
-This is a learning project, applying a 'sistematic' approach to solving Einstein's Zebra Puzzle.
+This is a learning project, applying a 'systematic' approach to solving Einstein's Zebra Puzzle.